mail4hafij/Azure-EventHub/README.md

 <img src="Architecture.jpg" />

 There are other events streaming solutions in azure.
-Checkout Azure EventGrid (https://github.com/mail4hafij/Azure-EventHub) or Azure ServiceBus (https://github.com/mail4hafij/Azure-ServiceBus).
+Checkout Azure ServiceBus (https://github.com/mail4hafij/Azure-ServiceBus) or Azure EventGrid (https://github.com/mail4hafij/Azure-EventGrid).
 You can also use RabbitMQ message queue and orchestrate in kubernetes.
 Checkout the repo here https://github.com/mail4hafij/rabbit_event_stream.